Cota Capital Management LLC Buys 47,187 Shares of Smartsheet Inc (NYSE:SMAR)

 Wall Street Analysts Forecast Growth

 Several analysts recently weighed in on SMAR shares.
 Morgan Stanley reduced their price objective on Smartsheet from $68.00 to $62.00 and set an “overweight” rating on the stock in a research note on Friday, September 2nd.
-Royal Bank of Canada increased their target price on Smartsheet from $34.00 to $38.00 in a research report on Wednesday, June 8th.
+JPMorgan Chase & Co. dropped their target price on Smartsheet from $80.00 to $58.00 in a research report on Wednesday, June 8th.
+BMO Capital Markets dropped their target price on Smartsheet from $43.00 to $38.00 and set an “outperform” rating for the company in a research report on Friday, September 2nd.
 Jefferies Financial Group dropped their target price on Smartsheet from $50.00 to $40.00 in a research report on Friday, September 2nd.
-Citigroup dropped their target price on Smartsheet from $47.00 to $40.00 and set a “neutral” rating for the company in a research report on Thursday, September 1st.
-Finally, Oppenheimer lowered their price objective on Smartsheet from $80.00 to $65.00 and set an “outperform” rating for the company in a research report on Wednesday, June 8th.
-Two analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-According to data from MarketBeat.com, Smartsheet has an average rating of “Moderate Buy” and an average price target of $49.27.
+Finally, Canaccord Genuity Group dropped their target price on Smartsheet from $60.00 to $45.00 and set a “buy” rating for the company in a research report on Friday, September 2nd.
+Two research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $49.27.

 Smartsheet, Inc engages in managing and automating collaborative work.
 Its platform provides solutions that eliminate the obstacles to capturing information, including a familiar and intuitive spreadsheet interface as well as easily customizable forms.
 The company was founded by W. Eric Browne, Maria Colacurcio, John D.